lTR-Shadowl/Port-Controller/README.md

 Termux usage: Open the application file using Termux.
 Then, type “python PORT-Controller.py” in the location where the application is located.

-Linux usage: Type “python PORT-Controller.py” in the location where the application file is downloaded.
+Linux usage: Download "PORT-Controller.py ".
+Type “python PORT-Controller.py” in the location where the application file is downloaded.